 Fig. 1.
-HW utilization of various LSTM implementations.
+Hardware utilization of various LSTM implementations.

-However, the recurrent nature and data dependency in the RNN computation results in undesired system stall until the required hidden vectors return from the full pipeline to start the next time-step (TS) calculation [6].
-Besides, while deep pipelining can be utilized to enhance operating frequency, it increases stall penalty due to longer drain time.
-Moreover, inefficient tiling can leave hardware (HW) resources idle, resulting in low utilization.
-For example, the Brainwave [6] has six matrix-vector multiplication (MVM) "tile engines," each processing 400×40 matrices, so they have a peak capability of processing a 400×240 matrix in parallel.
-Any MVM that does not map to this dimension will leave some resources idle.
-Fig. 1 shows that Brainwave's HW utilization ranges from less than 1% to only about 50% for various LSTM models.
-Another implementation, Google's TPU, also suffers from low HW utilization and achieves an average utilization of 3.5% for LSTMs [8].
-The Brainwave-like neural processor unit (NPU) [7] with a fine-grained zero-padding scheme achieves around 75% for a large LSTM.
-However, it still suffers from low utilization, especially from medium- to small-sized LSTMs which are commonly used in many applications [3], [4], [9].
-LSTM models with small-to-medium sizes that have a large number of TSs are the most tangible examples that require dealing with lots of dependencies as well as the parallel task of MVMs [10].
-With the need for high-performance
+1% to only about 50% for various LSTM models.
+Another implementation, Google's TPU, also suffers from low hardware utilization and achieves an average utilization of 3.5% for LSTMs [8].
+The Brainwave-like Neural Processor Unit (NPU) [7] with a fine-grained zero-padding scheme achieves around 75% for a large LSTM.
+However, it still suffers from low utilization, especially from medium to small sized LSTMs which are commonly used in many applications [3], [4], [9].
+LSTM models with small to medium sizes that have a large number of time-steps are the most tangible examples that require dealing with lots of dependencies, as well as the parallel task of MVMs [10].
+With the need for high-performance systems, it is essential to maximize the hardware utilization to achieve the highest possible effective performance and energy-efficiency.